Pour la suite du monde

-Pour la suite du monde (also known as For Those Who Will Follow; Of Whales, the Moon, and Men, or The Moontrap in English) is a 1963 Canadian documentary film produced by the National Film Board of Canada and directed by Michel Brault, Marcel Carrière and Pierre Perrault.
-It is the first of Perrault's Isle-aux-Coudres Trilogy–Le règne du jour (The Times That Are) followed in 1967, Les voitures d'eau (The River Schooners) in 1968.
+Pour la suite du monde ([puʁ la sɥit dy mɔ̃d], "So That the World May Go On", also known as Of Whales, the Moon, and Men; For Those Who Will Follow, and The Moontrap in English) is a 1963 Canadian documentary film produced by the National Film Board of Canada and directed by Michel Brault, Marcel Carrière and Pierre Perrault.
+It is the first of Perrault's Isle-aux-Coudres Trilogy, followed by The Times That Are (Le règne du jour) in 1967, and The River Schooners (Les voitures d'eau) in 1968.

 Synopsis

 The film is a work of ethnofiction.
 It shows life in a small isolated community, when the influence of the Catholic Church in Quebec was still strong.

 For centuries the inhabitants of Ile-aux-Coudres, a small island in the St. Lawrence River, trapped beluga whales by sinking a weir of saplings into the offshore mud at low tide.
 After 1920, the practice was abandoned.
 In 1962, a team of National Film Board of Canada filmmakers led by director Perrault and cinematographer Brault arrived on the island to make a cinéma-vérité documentary about the people and their isolated life.
 They encouraged the islanders to revive the practice of beluga fishing.
 The live animal they caught was then driven on a truck to an aquarium in New York City.

 The film also shows the daily life of the islanders, and their celebrations, such as the festival at mid-Lent (mi-carême).